 He is a member of the Board of Advisors for the University of San Francisco Maritime Law Journal and served on the Board of Directors of the San Francisco Trial Lawyers Association and the Board of Trustees for the San Francisco Maritime Museum.
 Mr. Hillsman has also been a proud member of the Piledrivers, Divers, Bridge, Wharf & Dock Builders Union, Local 34, and the Inland Boatmen’s Union.

-Mr. Hillsman has been awarded the “2019 Lawyer of the Year” for his work in Admiralty and Maritime Law in San Francisco by Best Lawyers in America.
-In 2018, Mr. Hillsman and the firm were selected as the “Admiralty & Maritime – Law Firm of the Year – USA” by Finance Monthly and also received a Legal Elite Award as the “Best Admiralty & Maritime Law Firm-The Bay Area” from US Business News.
+Mr. Hillsman has been awarded the “2019 Lawyer of the Year” for his work in Admiralty and Maritime Law in San Francisco by Best Lawyers in America and has also been selected as one of “America’s Top 100 Personal Injury Attorneys” in 2019.
+In 2018, Mr. Hillsman and the firm were selected as the “Admiralty & Maritime – Law Firm of the Year – USA” by Finance Monthly and additionally received a Legal Elite Award as the “Best Admiralty & Maritime Law Firm-The Bay Area” from US Business News.
 In 2016, Mr. Hillsman was named “Northern California Maritime Lawyer of the Year” by Naifeh & Smith’s Best Lawyers in America.